 Section 16(a) of the Securities Exchange Act requires our executive officers, directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership with the SEC, the NYSE and us.
-Based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2014 our executive officers, directors and 10% shareholders complied with all applicable filing requirements under section 16(a), except as previously disclosed in last year's proxy statement.
-Due to the inadvertence of her staff, Ms. Annette C. Simmons filed in 2015 a late Form 5.
+Based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2016 our executive officers, directors and 10% shareholders complied with all applicable filing requirements under section 16(a), except as previously disclosed in last year's proxy statement and except for a late Form 3 filed by Ms. Mary A. Tidlund due to an inadvertence of our staff.